Bed Bug InspectionsGLI Bot

 Wil-Kil’s technician will thoroughly inspect your property for bed bugs.
 Our inspection will look at areas like headboards, mattresses and bedding, nightstands and even living room furniture for bed bug signs like dark spots and the actual presence of a bed bug.
 It is necessary that a licensed professional do this type of inspection, as they are trained to distinguish between a bed bug or other type of pest.
 They will also know of and search the areas most commonly infested by bed bugs, which may not be information he average person has.
 This is the ideal inspection method for single-family homes or hotels and apartments where only a few rooms need to be searched.

 Wil-Kil was the first pest control company in the upper Midwest to offer bed bug canine inspections.
 Our team of canines are certified on an annual basis by the National Entomology Scent Detection Canine Association (NESDCA).
-Our dogs (Bull, Daisy and Jack) use their keen sense of smell to detect live bed bugs and viable bed bug eggs.
+Our dogs (Bull, Stevie and Jack) use their keen sense of smell to detect live bed bugs and viable bed bug eggs.
 Wil-Kil’s canine teams can find the bed bugs within minutes, making the inspection more accurate and cost-effective compared to traditional detection methods.

 To ensure the safety of our canines, we have inspection preparation guidelines that must be followed, some of those rules include: